 My great-grandfathers name was Jack Scott and he was in the Australian Army…”

 I let out an audible gasp.

 I don’t think it sunk in for a few moments, but with the other information she gave me in the message, I was able to quickly find a family tree on Ancestry.com with the owner of the tree turning out to be my Pop’s ‘new’ nephew!

 Holy crap!
 This was exciting!

 Staring at the photo of my great-grandfather was a bit surreal.
-My head couldn’t identify him as a close relative yet, but I could see my Pop’s nose, ears and eyes staring straight back at me!
+My head couldn’t identify him as a close relative yet, this was my great-grandfather after all, but I could see my Pop’s nose, ears and eyes staring straight back at me!